ThabileMamogobo/Portfolio-Website/README.md

 # HTML
 This is the HTML structure for my personal portfolio website, designed to show my background skills (soft and technical), projects, contact and background in a clean and user-friendly layout.
 The website begins with a responsive navigation bar that allows visitors to easily access different sections of the site, which include Hoome, About, Skills, project and Contact.
 The site uses a custom Google font which i downloaded called Kumbh Sans for a proffessional look.

+The homepage introduces me as Thabile, a final-year BSc in IT student.
+And it also briefly descibes my proffesional interests and includes quick-access social links to my GitHub and LinkedIn profiles.
+Also including a about me button that directs you to the about me Page.
+That section provides a short biography, that emphasise my personal traits

 # CSS
 # JAVASCRIPT